ROMEO: Exploring Juliet through the Lens of Assembly Language: Experiments

-The combination of Instruction2Vec and Text-CNN \cite{Lee2017LearningBinaryCode,Lee2019Instruction2vecEfficientPreprocessor} is evaluated on a small subset of the Juliet test suite, namely vulnerabilities of type CWE-121 (stack-based buffer overflows).
+\paragraph{Instruction2Vec + Text-CNN} This combination of methods \cite{Lee2017LearningBinaryCode,Lee2019Instruction2vecEfficientPreprocessor} is evaluated on a small subset of the Juliet test suite, namely vulnerabilities of type CWE-121 (stack-based buffer overflows).
 It also relies on assembly language instructions instead of source code.
 For comparison, we evaluate our Transformer-based method on this single vulnerability category only.
 Our ROMEO method achieves an accuracy of 97.3\%, compared to 96.1\% reported by Lee \etal{} Both methods operate on a function level.

-Russel \etal{} \cite{Russell2018AutomatedVulnerabilityDetection} employs a bespoke C/C++ lexer to obtain a token sequence directly from the source code.
+\paragraph{Russel \etal{}} \cite{Russell2018AutomatedVulnerabilityDetection} employs a bespoke C/C++ lexer to obtain a token sequence directly from the source code.
 On the Juliet suite, which is not subsampled in their work, they report an F1 score of 84.0\% for the best combination of classifiers.
 In contrast, the ROMEO method obtains an F1 score of 94.0\% over the whole suite (see also \cref{tbl:comparisonrussell}).

-BVDetector \cite{Tian2020BVDetectorProgramSlice} extracts program slices instead of functions, but operates on assembly language instructions.
+\paragraph{BVDetector} \cite{Tian2020BVDetectorProgramSlice} extracts program slices instead of functions, but operates on assembly language instructions.
 The authors evaluate their method on a subset of Juliet involving memory corruption (MC) and number handling (NH) vulnerability types as defined by the STONESOUP program\footnote{\url{https://samate.nist.gov/SARD/around.php}}.
 We evaluate our ROMEO method on a subset corresponding to these types and obtain an accuracy of 97.1\% on MC and NH combined, where BVDetector reaches 96.7\%.
 Both subsets are evaluated individually in \cref{tbl:comparisonbvdetector}.

-\textsc{ReVeal} \cite{Chakraborty2021DeepLearningBased} is proposed alongside an in-depth analysis of the current state of deep learning-based vulnerability detection and an eponymous dataset.
+\paragraph{\textsc{ReVeal}} \cite{Chakraborty2021DeepLearningBased} is proposed alongside an in-depth analysis of the current state of deep learning-based vulnerability detection and an eponymous dataset.
 It provides interesting insight into the limitations of synthetic datasets such as Juliet, but nevertheless the authors evaluate their method on it.
 On the unmodified dataset, they report an F1 score of 93.7\%, compared to ROMEO's very close 94.0\% (see also \cref{tbl:comparisonrussell}).
 However, due to the extreme class imbalance observed by them, they apply SMOTE to alter the distribution by resampling that data and increase their F1 score to 95.7\%.